 The Exchange monitors the amount of revenue collected from the ORF to ensure that it, in combination with other regulatory fees and fines, does not exceed regulatory costs.
 In determining whether an expense is considered a regulatory cost, the Exchange reviews all costs and makes determinations if there is a nexus between the expense and a regulatory function.
-For example, a cost related to Nasdaq's equity platform, would not be considered an expense that is compared to ORF revenue.
-An options surveillance employee's cost, however would be an expense that is compared to ORF revenue.
-The Exchange notes that fines collected by the Exchange in connection with a disciplinary manner offset ORF.
+The Exchange notes that fines collected by the Exchange in connection with a disciplinary matter offset ORF.